Panthutk/Platypus-out-of-clay/DESCRIPTION.md

 ## Project Overview

 **Platypus Out of Clay** is a 2D side-scrolling shooter inspired by the classic game *Platypus*.
-Take control of a clay-modeled spaceship, dodge hostile fire, collect power-ups, and survive waves of uniquely programmed enemies.
+Take control of spaceship, dodge hostile fire, collect power-ups, and survive waves of uniquely programmed enemies.
 The game features endless mode, difficulty scaling over time, and responsive animations for movement, combat, and destruction.

 ## Features